 It is a bit unfortunate that these bigger tables are often in a quieter, more remote corner of the restaurant, but don’t worry it won’t remain quiet that long now that your kids are sitting there.

-6. You’ll never get bored when traveling with kids
+6. You’ll never get bored on family holidays

 Kids keep you busy during long flights